slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

   * `v1.22.13` --> `v1.23.10`
   * `v1.23.10` --> `v1.24.x`

+#### Install and configure `containerd`
+If you are using Docker on your cluster, you'll need to switch the kubernetes runtime from Docker to `containerd` because Kubernetes removed support for Docker in `v1.24.0`.
+[This guide](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/) has instructions on updating from Docker to `containerd.`

 #### Upgrade the control plane

 Let's assume that like the example above, we are beginning with Kubernetes `v1.21.x`.
 Install the related packages for Kubernetes `v1.22.13`, making sure the `kubernetes` YUM repo is enabled.